Una Noche Clara / A Clear Night

 Reading those words by the sea, I felt the shock of recognition.
 That belief had been the operating system of my entire adult life.
 Every committee I joined.
 Every extra course I taught.
 Every student crisis I absorbed as my own responsibility.
 Every late night, every weekend sacrificed, every moment of rest interrupted by the nagging sense that I should be doing something more, something better, something that would finally prove I deserved to be here.

-Brown’s research reveals a more complicated truth: perfectionism fundamentally concerns itself with earning approval and acceptance rather than with genuine self-improvement (Brown, 2010).
+Brown’s research reveals a more complex truth: perfectionism is fundamentally concerned with earning approval and acceptance rather than genuine self-improvement (Brown, 2010).
 The pattern follows a predictable sequence: please, perform, perfect.
-I had been following that formula in education for twenty-five years, believing it would eventually lead to security, to belonging, to the sense that I had finally done enough.
+I had been following that formula in education for nineteen years, believing it would eventually lead to security, to belonging, to the sense that I had finally done enough.

 It never did.
 It never could.
 That is the nature of the trap.